-Be careful who you disclose your sexual orientation to.
+Be careful who you disclose to about your sexual orientation.
 The world is filled with homophobic and transphobic individuals and groups.
 Be vigilant and cautious when necessary.
 Use your risk assessment skills.
-Be "street smart".

 Check to see if your personal space is safe and positive.
 Sometimes you may need to hide who you are and be safe, and that is "okay".